verticalsoftware/vertical-cli/docs/intro.md

 ### Validation

-CLI arguments can be validated prior to binding them to a model.
+CLI arguments can be validated prior to binding with a model.
 If validation fails, a message is written to the console.
-Validation is performed by the using implementations of the abstract `Validator<T>` type.
+Validation is performed using implementations of the `Validator<T>` type.
 This example shows extending the class to validate `TimeSpan` values:

 ```csharp
 // Application defined validator